Ringwoodite

 Ringwoodite is a high-pressure phase of Mg2SiO4 (magnesium silicate) formed at high temperatures and pressures of the Earth's mantle between 525 and 660 km depth.
 It may also contain iron and hydrogen.
 It is polymorphous with the olivine phase forsterite (a magnesium iron silicate).

-Ringwoodite is notable for being able to contain hydroxide ions (oxygen and hydrogen atoms bound together) within its structure.
+Ringwoodite is notable for being able to contain hydroxide ions within its structure.
 In this case two hydroxide ions usually take the place of a magnesium ion and two oxide ions.

 Combined with evidence of its occurrence deep in the Earth's mantle, this suggests that there is from one to three times the world ocean's equivalent of water in the mantle transition zone from 410 to 660 km deep.

 This mineral was first identified in the Tenham meteorite in 1969, and is inferred to be present in large quantities in the Earth's mantle.